 - Inherent discoloration

-Bonding is not meant to address serious issues with the teeth.
+Cosmetic bonding for teeth is not meant to address serious issues with the teeth.
 Problems such as decay, a severely cracked tooth, or a needed root canal must be taken care of before bonding can be done.

 “I absolutely love The Hills Dental Spa!
 The staff is amazing, the atmosphere is astonishing, and the procedures are always quick and painless.
 No one ever believes me when I describe my appointments but I can assure you that the service is the best.
 I know it’s hard to believe, but you’ll love going to the dentist after you experience everything The Hills Dental Spa has to offer!”